Herman Bottcher: The Battle of Buna

 On November 16, 1942, US forces joined the already battling Australian troops in the region and commenced to attack the Imperial Japanese Army stronghold at Buna, Sanananda and Gona.
 Bottcher, promoted to staff sergeant, was appointed as platoon commander of "H" Company of the 126th Infantry Regiment.
 On December 5, 1942, when "H" Company and sister units were pinned down by enemy fire, Bottcher took the initiative and led a 31-strong detachment forward against the attacking force.
 Wading across a creek under constant mortar fire, Bottcher led twelve volunteers through to the Buna beach.
 He stood up and threw hand grenades at the enemy knocking out several pillboxes en route and was able to drive a wedge between Buna beach and Buna village.
 Bottcher, one eardrum broken by mortar blast, his hand cut by shrapnel, held that wedge.
 Bottcher ordered his men to dig in at once on the edge of the beach, which became known as "Bottcher's Corner."
 He and his men fought against enemy attacks from both the village and the fortified beach which resulted in the death of numerous enemy soldiers.
 Bottcher's break-through completed the isolation of Buna village and is considered to be a turning point of the battle.
 Australian war correspondent George Johnston reported in Time magazine on September 20, 1943:

+The American, Herman Bottcher, led twelve volunteers into the Japanese positions, built fortifications on the beach.
+Constantly under fire, Bottcher provided a diversion that resulted in Allied victory.
+By a conservative count ...
+Bottcher and his twelve men ... killed more than 120 Japs.